coq/coq/dev/doc/build-system.dune.md

 Dune also provides targets for documentation, testing, and release builds, please see below.

-## Documentation and testing targets
+## Testing and documentation targets

+There are two ways to run the test-suite when using Dune:

+- You can run the test-suite in-place, with output artifacts in the tree using `make -C test-suite` (equivalent to running `make` inside the `test-suite` directory), after having built Coq with `make -f Makefile.dune world`.
+This will allow for incremental usage as artifacts will be preserved.

+- You can also run the test-suite in an hygienic way using `make -f Makefile.dune test-suite` or `dune runtest`.
+This is convenient for full runs from scracth, for instance in CI.

-Coq's test-suite can be run with `dune runtest`; given that `dune` still invokes the test-suite makefile, the environment variable `NJOBS` will control the value of the `-j` option that is passed to make; common call `NJOBS=8 dune runtest`.
+Given that `dune` still invokes the test-suite makefile, the environment variable `NJOBS` will control the value of the `-j` option that is passed to make; common call `NJOBS=8 dune runtest`.
 This will be resolved in the future once the test suite is ported to Dune rules.

 There is preliminary support to build the API documentation and reference manual in HTML format, use `dune build {@doc,@refman-html}`